- Arts and Design»

 2. Water Party Sponge Balls

 These sponge balls are a "must have" for your water party.
-Make plenty of them by going to ONE charming PARTY for the instructions on how to make them.
+Make plenty of them by going to Wonder Kids for the instructions on how to make them.
 Then have a water blast.

 3. Painted Sea Shells